Tavily-Style Search API — Free to Self-Host (2026)

 What you don't get:

 - An external service that absorbs upstream rate limits.
-The SearXNG sidecar is at the mercy of Google/Bing/etc. At scale, wire in a Brave Search API key (or move to hosted).
+A self-hosted search backend is at the mercy of the engines it queries.
+At scale, move to hosted.

 - A managed uptime SLA.
 Self-hosted means you own the pager.